Sound Class 8

 b) Unlike noise, music is created with intention and often follows patterns of rhythm, melody, harmony, and structure.

-c) Musical sounds are produced by regular vibrations that are organized in a meaningful and expressive manner.
+c) Musical sounds are produced by regular vibrations that are organised in a meaningful and expressive manner.
 Music has the power to evoke emotions, tell stories, and convey ideas.
 It is a form of artistic expression that can be enjoyed for its aesthetic and emotional qualities.

 Different Types of Soundwaves - Science Grade 8